 2. Reversed Jigsaw Blade with teeth pointing down – Use an old 5 gallon bucket and cut the laminate flooring right over it, allowing the saw dust to fall into the bucket.
 Benefits when using reversed jigsaw blade: · No chipping on the top surface of the laminate flooring. · Saw dust is dropped straight into the bucket, no mess equals easy clean up.

-We like using a dark colored, dry erasable marker when installing laminate flooring.
+3. Dry Erase Marker – We like using a dark colored, dry erasable marker when installing laminate flooring.
 The marker is more visible than pencil, plus it’s easy to remove your mark if inaccurate measuring is to blame.

-Many laminate flooring brands come with easy locking systems where tapping is unnecessary or even not allowed.
-Sometimes in tight spots you may need one of these tools to properly install laminate flooring plank without damaging it.
+5. Tapping Block and Pull Bar – Many laminate flooring brands come with easy locking systems where tapping is unnecessary or even not allowed.
+Sometimes in tight spots you may need one of these tools to properly install a plank without damaging it.
 For instance, when installing the last plank in a row you may need a pull bar to tap the plank safely and correctly into place.
 Using the pull bar in this case allows you to tap the board in without hitting the wall or damaging the board.

-- How Should I Prepare for a Laminate Flooring Installation?
+- How Do I Calculate Square Footage for Laminate Flooring Installation?